sisrfeng/coc-wiki/F.A.Q.md

 ## Not working after upgrade node.

 Run command `:CocRebuild` to rebuild coc extensions.
-Some of them could be using C++ addons, which require a  rebuild after upgrade.
+Some of them could be using C++ add-ons, which require a  rebuild after upgrade.

 If it's still not working, you can force coc to start with a specified node executable.
 In your .vimrc add a line like `let g:coc_node_path = '/usr/local/opt/node@10/bin/node'`

-## Why vim's location list not work sometimes?

-Some plugins like [ale](https://github.com/w0rp/ale) will clear location lists that are created by other plugins.
-Check out https://github.com/w0rp/ale/issues/1945, it's recommended to use `CocList diagnostics` to get all location lists of diagnostics instead of using location list.

 ## No completion triggered after type trigger character sometimes.

 Some language servers can be slow for receiving document change before trigger completion.
-You can change the wait time for language server to finish the document change process before completion by changing `coc.preferences.triggerCompletionWait` in your `coc-settings.json`, it's default to `60` in milliseconds.
+You can change the wait time for language server to finish the document change process before completion by changing `suggest.triggerCompletionWait` in your `coc-settings.json`, it's default to `50` in milliseconds.

 ## My custom key-mapping is not working.

 Some plugins like [Ultisnips](https://github.com/SirVer/ultisnips) and [vim-closer](https://github.com/rstacruz/vim-closer) would remap your `<tab>` or `<cr>` without configuration.
-You can checkout your keymap by command like `:verbose imap <tab>`.
+You can check out your key-mapping by command like `:verbose imap <tab>`.

 ## How could I profile vim.